BlackLeg15/exploring_widget_testing/README.md

 # studying_widget_test

-Repository created to do some kind of exploration in the flutter widget testing libs.
-Be free to take a look at the file test/widget_test.dart The lib/main.dart file will only make sense if you do it.
+Repository created to do some kind of exploration in the flutter widget testing libs\n Be free to take a look at the file test/widget_test.dart\n The lib/main.dart file will only make sense if you do it.

 ## Getting Started